clojurewerkz/elastisch.docs/articles/getting_started.md

 ### Creating a Mapping

 Mappings define which fields in documents are indexed, if/how they are tokenized, analyzed and so on.
 Each index in ElasticSearch may have one or more
 **mapping types**.
-Mapping types can be thought of as tables in a database (although this analygy does not always stand).
+Mapping types can be thought of as tables in a database (although this analogy does not always stand).

 Mapping types are specified when an index is created using the `:mapping` option: